bryanedds/Nu/Standard.md

 11) Avoid object and struct types, as well as instance members and properties, unless you have a specific need for them (such as for a plug-in, interop, or a DSL, etc), and document that need.

-12) Avoid exposing arrays publicly by either providing a copy or casting them as a `_ seq`.
+12) Avoid publicly exposing internal arrays by either providing a copy or casting them as a `_ seq`.

 13) Try to preserve debuggability of code by -